LJaffeux/AMT-2022-72/README.md

 # AMT-2022-72
-Code and data required to reproduce the data and models in the paper:
+Code and data required to reproduce the data and models in the corresponding paper:

 # Train Convolutionnal Neural Networks